Newsletter 117 — May 22, 2023

 Is there any question why we might want to avoid this process?

 The good news is that there is a lot that we can do to slow and ultimately reverse the processes of escalation.
 Once we understand the many ways in which escalation can trap us, we can avoid those traps.
 If we discover that we have already fallen into a trap, we can work to climb out.
 In addition, there are many things we can do to help our communities resist destructive escalation while, at the same time, more constructively addressing important issues that are at the core of most of our conflicts.
 The same is true with the "trap" of over-simplification.
-This post is long already, so we will discuss ways we can address these problems in future posts (but ones that are coming soon!)
+This post is long already, so we will discuss ways we can address these problems in future posts (see Newsletter 122, Newsletter 124, and Newsletter 133.)

 Please Contribute Your Ideas To This Discussion!